gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 Question 1
 ----------------------

-| Put the snippets in order to read the dial position on Pin 2 and immediately output the raw data sequence onto the scrolling LED screen.
+| Put the snippets in order to read the potentiometer position on Pin 2 and immediately output the raeding onto the scrolling LED screen before pausing for a short delay.

 .. ordering::
     :theme: light